 What if Alimony Ends Prior to the Termination Date?
 By default, alimony obligations will cease if the paying spouse dies or the receiving spouse dies or remarries.
 But the default can be changed and you can obligate a spouse to pay beyond the grave or provide money to your estate if you were to pass on.

 Spousal support can be a complicated issue that a family law attorney can help guide you through and explain the options you have.
-Whether it’s alimony or another family law issue like custody, divorce or adoption, Ashby Law has an attorney that can help you.
+Whether it’s alimony or another family law issue like custody, divorce or adoption, Pacific Northwest Family Law has an attorney that can help you.
 Call us today to schedule an appointment at 509-572-3700.